Love Letter (1995 film): Plot

-Back home, Hiroko realizes that there were two Itsuki Fujiis in the yearbook and wonders if her physical resemblance to Female Itsuki is the reason why her fiancé fell in love with her.
-She asks Female Itsuki to confirm this theory and to share her high school memories of Itsuki.
+Back home, Hiroko realizes that there were two Itsuki Fujiis and asks Female Itsuki to share her high school memories of Itsuki.
+She has come to believe, plaintively, that her striking resemblance to the librarian accounts for the feelings her fiancé had for her.

-Flashbacks reveal that Male Itsuki was a shy and peculiar boy who shared a name with Female Itsuki.
-They were often paired together as a couple by their classmates.
-Female Itsuki failed as a go-between for Sanae, a girl who has a crush on Itsuki.
+Flashbacks reveal that Male Itsuki was a shy and peculiar boy, anything but a Romeo.
+Among his pastimes during the hours spent in the school library was borrowing, using the old slips pocketed in the backs of library books that bore the borrower's names and the book's due date, as many books never previously checked out as he could find.
 During her mourning period for her father, Female Itsuki is visited by Male Itsuki, who asks her to return a book for him.
-After her return to school, she discovers that Male Itsuki has transferred, and the book exchange was the last time she saw him.
+After her return to school, she discovers that Male Itsuki has transferred, and she will never see him again.

-Female Itsuki visits her old school and learns that Male Itsuki died in the mountain accident two years ago.
+Female Itsuki visits her old school and learns that Male Itsuki died in a mountain-climbing accident two years earlier.
 Hiroko and Akiba visit the mountain where Itsuki died, sharing their memories of him.
-Meanwhile, Female Itsuki collapses from a fever, and her neglected cold has turned into pneumonia, mirroring her father's fate.
+Meanwhile, Female Itsuki collapses from a fever: her neglected cold has turned into pneumonia, mirroring her father's fate.
 Her mother and grandfather brave a snowstorm to get her to the hospital just in time.

-In the mountains, Akiba wakes Hiroko to watch the sunrise and points to a peak, symbolically greeting Itsuki.
-Hiroko cries out to Itsuki, mimicking their first letters.
-Meanwhile, Female Itsuki wakes up in the hospital.
+In the mountains, Akiba wakes Hiroko to watch the sunrise and points to the distant peak where Itsuki died, calling out playfully to his old climbing companion.
+Hiroko cries out to Itsuki, using the same standard greeting penned in her first letter: "Are you okay?
+I'm doing well."
+She repeats her cry over and over.
+Meanwhile, Female Itsuki wakes up in the hospital, murmuring the same words.

 Some time later, Hiroko and Itsuki continue their correspondence.
 Itsuki receives a visit from volunteer girls from her former high school library, who show her the book Male Itsuki had given her to return.
 They discover his name on the checkout card and, on the back, find a sketch he made of Female Itsuki.
-Instead of writing about the drawing, Female Itsuki decides not to send the letter.
+She weeps.
+After setting down on her word processor a long description of the episode, Female Itsuki decides not to send the letter.